marcusoftnet/marcusoftnet.github.io/_posts/2007-06-04-teamsystem-msbuild-and-clickonce.md

 ---

-So - now to my buildscript.
+So - now to my build script.
 What we wanted to do was fairly simple (we thought); we just wanted to build the application and then perform a ClickOnce-publish to a certain location, in such a way that the latest version of the application automatically would be downloaded for any